Austria's far-right candidate defeated in presidential election

 Center-left candidate Alexander Van der Bellen defeated far-right rival Norbert Hofer in Austria's presidential election Sunday, projections showed.

-Hofer's anti-immigration Freedom Party conceded defeat after projections showed Van der Bellen, former leader of the liberal Green party, won 53.6 percent of the vote.
+Hofer of the anti-immigration Freedom Party conceded defeat after projections showed Van der Bellen, former leader of the liberal Green party, won 53.3 percent of the vote to Hofer's 46.7 percent.

-Hofer, vying to become the first far-right head of state in the European Union since the end of World War II, called for strict limits on immigration amid the country's economic stagnation and growing fears of unemployment.
+Van der Bellen, 72, backed by the Green party and Social Democrats, pledged to become "a pro-European Union president" and work on issues including the mitigation of unemployment and protection of immigrants and refugees.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.